A Greek Orthodox church with remains of the most important Christian soldier-saint.

 To the east and north of St. George was the location of the ancient city of Lod/Lydda, but few remains were left.
 The Biblical city was located further to the northeast, on the south bank of Nahal Ayalon stream.

 The following aerial view shows the points of interest on and around the site.
-Point on the yellow points to navigate to the selected point.

-Late Roman period (2nd Century-4th Century AD)
+Late Roman period (2nd -4th Century AD)

-St George was born and lived in the 3rd C AD in the city of Lod (Lydda).
+St George was born and lived in the 3rd century AD in the city of Lod (Lydda).
 George, an early Christian, served as a Roman tribune and died in Asia Minor in 303.
 He is the most important soldier-saint in Christian tradition since the Byzantine period.

 According to one of the legends, George was a victim of the last and most severe of persecutions of the Christians in the Roman empire.
 Diocletian ( Caesar 284-305) issued an edict in 303 AD, instructing that all Christians should be purged from the Roman Army.
 During the army’s roll call in the city he was stationed, Nikomedia, the edict was announced, and George – who until then secretly practiced Christian faith – tore up the letter.
 This revealed his secret, and the court sentenced him to a gruesome death: George was placed in a barrel, head down, and he drowned from the spit of the 6000 soldiers.

-George is regarded as a martyr, a great Holy warrior saint, and is also illustrated in all Greek Orthodox Churches as the "dragon slayer".
-The dragon slaying is based on a tradition, probably told during the Crusaders period, of an event that happened in Lebanon many years after the martyr's death.
+George is regarded as a martyr, a great Holy warrior saint, and is also illustrated in all Greek Orthodox Churches as the “dragon slayer”.
+The dragon slaying is based on a tradition, probably told during the Crusaders period, of an event that happened in Lebanon many years after the martyr’s death.
 According to this legend a princess was threatened by a dragon, and George appeared and with great heroism attacked and killed the dragon with a spike.
-In these illustrations, the princess is seen hiding in a fortress (see example on the right) and George spikes the dragon.
+In these illustrations, the princess is seen hiding in a fortress (see example below) and George spikes the dragon.